paolamaragno/mutType-package/README.md

 Eventually the package function 'graphical_summary' generates a pdf file showing the barplot visualization of all the mutation types with a frequency higher than a threshold specified by the user.

-Please visualize the vignette of the package for more information.
+Please visualize the pdf manual of the package for more information.